 W&P lays bare the extraneousness and insincerity of the Russian elite’s idiolect of classical heroism.
 Yet Tolstoy does not stop there; his quarrel is with the hero-centred mentality at large and, by the same token, with the biographical approach to the past.
 The origins of the discourse of individualistic grandeur he locates in antiquity (W&P, Epilogue 2.1; III.2.19, LN 674).
 No Greek or Roman writer is rebuked nominatim, but Plutarch would have been the natural and authoritative candidate for Tolstoy to consult and confront in the domain of ‘ancient’ bio-historiography.
 Judging from the passages where Plutarch is mentioned, Tolstoy capitalizes on a simplistic, one-dimensional notion of the Lives as homage to ‘great men’.
-In spite, or maybe because, of the Tolstoyan constraints, a beautifully difficult intertextual debate between W&P and the Parallel Lives is sustainable.
+But in spite, or maybe because, of the Tolstoyan constraints, a fruitful intertextual debate between W&P and the Parallel Lives is sustainable.
 Tolstoy’s challenge to the heroic mytho-paradigm has a vast capacity for thinking with and against Plutarch (Plutarque, actually), for undercurrent polemics and architectonic subversion of the Plutarchan life-writing.
 Thus, we can see how Plutarch’s strategy of gauging and extrapolating character from small details and sayings is changed into a recipe for depreciation of ‘great’ statesmen:

 Let me not get blamed for picking out the banal comic details when describing actions by men who are recognised as great […] If there were no descriptions trying to present the most vulgar details (samye poshlye podrobnosti) as great (velikimi), my descriptions would not have existed.
 In a biography of Newton, the details about his diet and how he happened to trip over cannot have any impact on his significance as a great man (kak velikogo cheloveka) — they are alien; but here it is the other way round.
 God knows, what would have remained of the great men, rulers, and warriors if one were to translate into plain language all of their agency.
 (PSS XIV.84 = LN 652.)

-[Para – yes] In W&P anecdotal close-ups serve not to illustrate and help comprehend the character of a historical person, but to shrink him; Tolstoy is done comprehending — he knows there are no great men and superheroes in life, only dangerously pretentious and/or overhyped egotists.
+In W&P anecdotal close-ups serve not to illustrate and help comprehend the character of a historical person, but to shrink him; Tolstoy is done comprehending — he knows there are no great men and superheroes in life, only dangerously pretentious and/or overhyped egotists.
 Instead of Plutarch’s benign biographical portraiture (Cimon 2.3–5), the Tolstoyan narrator takes advantage of psychological, verbal, and physical shortcomings (e.g. Napoleon’s ugly nakedness, W&P III.2.26) with a view to trivialize and denigrate ‘great’ lives and dramatic occasions.
 Such almost cynical negativity is the antidote to the allure of heroes as the endemic discursive habit among the elite of ‘Russia’s glorious age’ (PSS XIII.55).
 But W&P generalizes on history, ethics, and truth beyond 1812.
 Critique of heroism calls for high-calibre and time-honoured intertextual adversaries.
 Plutarch’s Lives constitute a rich foil to the Tolstoyan claim that heroic narratives are culturally and morally problematic and, ultimately, a dead end of historical explanation.
 Some dead ends are well worth a visit though; after all, it is through the dream of Nikolenka that Tolstoy acknowledges Plutarch as the grand master of heroic literature.

 University of Liverpool